firemodels/fds/.github/security/README.md

 not admit outside code.
 A conflicted PR's head is still scanned, but the combined scan cannot pass until a current merge snapshot is available.

+A merged PR can still be scanned, including when preparation starts or is rerun after the merge.
+In that case the scan uses the original submitted head and GitHub's recorded merge result (including squash/rebase results).
+Admission and PR builds are skipped without replacing their existing statuses.
+If the PR merges while preparation or admission is running, scanning continues independently.
+An outside PR that is still open continues to require a successful scan before admission.
+Merging does not change whether its author is a trusted developer.

 The existing Linux, macOS, Windows, CMake, and line-ending workflows are callable by the gate instead of running directly on `pull_request`.
 Their push behavior is preserved.
 PR source is never executed in the identity or scanning jobs.
 Only the